benchen4395/ei-src4search/README.md

     - number of layers, self-attention heads, and activation function
     - dropout rate of R-Drop
     - loss weighting parameters of the loss function

-#### As a side note:
-All data, code implements may be released to public through [official repository](https://github.com/alibaba), as well as more testing results of offline experiments.

 ## Offline Testings
 We take AUC, Micro / Macro F1, Spearmanr and Pearsonr as the evaluation metrics, and list all results of base ($X_{base}$) and mini ($X_{mini}$) version for representation / interaction based models respectively.